nhavanntd31/path-finding-program/README.txt

 Next step open project folder again, choose "Open with Code"

-Check if ".vscode" already exist, you need else create one.
+Check if ".vscode" already exist, else you need to create one.

 It must be include three file :
 "c_cpp_properties.json" : https://pastebin.com/UTRjGt33